raspberrypilearning/find-the-bug/en/step_4.md

 --- task ---
 **Test:** Click on the green flag and test your project again.
 Can you remember where you hid the bug?

-Scratch highlights running code with a yellow outline:
+In Scratch, running code glows with a yellow outline:

 ![](images/running-code.png)

-**Tip:** If the parrot gets too annoying while you are coding, you can click the red stop button above the Stage to stop it.
+**Tip:** If the parrot gets too annoying while you are coding, you can click the red stop button above the Stage to stop the code from running.

 --- /task ---